 Initially, there were rumors stating Trump will sign Executive Order to Ban H1B, J1, L1, H4 entry to US.
 Eventually, on June 22, 2020, Trump officially signed the Executive Order(EO) that bans the entry of H1B, H4, L1, L2, J1 and others until end of 2020, with very few exceptions.
 Later it was extended until March 31, 2021.
+Finally, it expired on March 31st, 2021 without extension.
 Also, in early October, 2020, a court gave an order indicating that the travel ban is blocked for the plaintiffs, who were part of the Lawsuit.

 In this article, we cover all the latest news updates related to the Trump Travel Ban for H1B, L1 and other visa holders.
 We have structured the article into sections for easy review.